pat-earl/faculty-page/src/blog/20171114-bibtex-doi.md

 ## Using my style file.

 If you use `abbrv` or `alpha` as your bibliography style, then the simplest way would be for you to download my version of these style files: [[{{filesdir}}/habbrv.bst]] or [[{{filesdir}}/halpha.bst]].
+(Alternately if you want abbreviated author names, and alphabetic labels you can use [[{{filesdir}}/halpha-abbrv.bst]].)
-Save it in the same directory as your `tex` file and use it by putting
+Save the appropriate file in the same directory as your `tex` file and use it by putting the following in your `tex` file:

 ```tex
 \bibliographystyle{habbrv}
 \bibliography{refs}
 ```

-in your `tex` file.
+Replace `habbrv` with `halpha` or `halpha-abbrv` as appropriate.
-Since some DOIs might contain evil special characters, I strongly recommend you also do
+Since some DOIs might contain evil special characters, I strongly recommend you use the `doi` package by adding the following to your preamble:

 ```tex
 \RequirePackage{doi}
 ```

-in your preamble.
 That's it.
 Your arXiv and DOI should appear as clickable links in your PDF.
 Also, if you want to add a custom URL to any of your bibliographic entries, just use the `url` field.